Your rates pay for Council services – parks and sports ground maintenance, road repairs and community services.

 Applications for rates remissions must be received by council no later than 31 March of the year in which the rates are calculated.

-A ratepayer who is having difficulty in paying rates should contact council at the earliest opportunity to arrange a payment schedule that is agreeable both to council and the ratepayer.
-This is essential to avoid council taking legal action to recover the outstanding rates.
+A ratepayer who is having difficulty in paying rates should contact council at the earliest opportunity to arrange a payment schedule.

 If a ratepayer does not pay the rates on his or her property council may commence legal action against the ratepayer to recover the outstanding amount.
 If council takes such legal action, the ratepayer may also be liable for council’s legal costs associated with the action.If rates, or anyone’s rates instalments, are not paid on or before they fall due, the council may impose a penalty not exceeding 10 per cent of the amount owing, and/or charge a daily interest rate determined by council.